-Tune in every Monday evening at 6:30 to hear our hosts Karen James, Peter Pincetl and Carlos Chavez explore the Oregon justice system with a variety of guests.
+Tune in every Monday evening at 6:30 to hear our hosts Karen James, Adam Carpinelli, Amy Johnson, Ruth Kovacs and Emma Lugo explore the Oregon justice system with a variety of guests.
 Hosts rotate weekly.
-Prison Pipeline's engineer is Danielle Parks.
+Prison Pipeline's engineers are Danielle Parks and Michael Ftaclas.

 Ruth Kovacs and Rebecca Nay talked about the work of advocates for prison reform.
 Rebecca, co-host of Gender Blender (usually the third Tuesday of the month from 6:00 to 7:00 pm) asked Ruth to define her mission and to tell what meeting with the prisoners has taught her this year.
 They shared examples that show people CAN change and the re-entry programs DO make a difference for those who want to come out of incarceration as better folks than they were during their criminal days.

 One of the producer/directors of the award winning film, “Cruel and Unusual”, Janet Baus gave Prison Pipeline a telephone interview.
 We discussed the problems that transgender prisoners must face.
 The conversation between Janet, Rebecca (our KBOO engineer) and Ruth (PP Host) as they shared information and insights about this issue was candid and informative.

 Jonathan Farbowitz and Alex Fish from Books for Prisoners gave us an update about the program.

 Volunteer Nights are Mondays & Tuesdays 5:30-8pm. at 1112 NE Morton St.